ingresso-group/slate/source/includes/_events.md

 2. [Events by ID](#events-by-id): return detail for one or more events by their ID.

+3. [Related events](#related-events): list related and addon events.

-These two resources are described below, followed by detail of the [additional parameters](#additional-parameters) that can be passed to each.
+These three resources are described below, followed by detail of the [additional parameters](#additional-parameters) that can be passed to each.